PAT Testing Articles

 The Electrical Product Recall System

-Research by Electrical Safety First estimates there are around 4 million recalled electrical appliances still being used in UK homes and businesses.
-The average success rate of a product recall is just 10% to 20% ...
+Research by Electrical Safety First estimates that around 4 million recalled electrical appliances are still being used in UK homes and businesses.
+The average success rate of a product recall is typically between 10% and 20%, meaning the vast majority of unsafe products remain in circulation.

 Read more